napuzba/xpiks-website/_posts/2019-06-20-xpiks-153-release.markdown

 * Removed warnings about duplicates in Title and Description
 * Fixed thumbnails loading from end in keywords suggestion
 * Artwork navigation shortcuts changed in single editing view
+* Ability to open file with default application

 ## What's next